fredsiika/fredsiika/README.md

   </p>
 </div>

-Your website is a sum of layers—structure, data, design, content, and functionality.
+Your website, web/mobile app is a sum of layers—structure, data, design, content, and functionality.
 Understanding your visitors and their behaviors is paramount to build a beautifully functioning front-end for your website and/or mobile app.

 Creating that user-facing functionality is my job.
 It's my responsibility to create the environment for everything that your target users see and touch: content, layout, and interaction.